WORDS: Bakul Patki

 2026 marks 75 years since the Festival of Britain, and the creation of the Southbank Centre, which will host a year-long programme celebrating the anniversary and looking to the future.
 There’s going to be something for everyone – across literature, music, theatre, visual arts – and everything in between.

 Outside London, I’d really recommend the extraordinary V&A Wedgwood Collection in my home town, Stoke-on-Trent.
 The exquisite ceramics, the artistry and the innovation are mind blowing.
-While you’re there, there are brilliantly factory shops around the city, so you can come home with some proper souvenirs.
+While you’re there, there are brilliant factory shops around the city, so you can come home with some proper souvenirs.

 LAKWENA ATELIER © JAMES ROBJANT